osrf/gazebo_design/improve_sensors/add_sensor_altimeter.md

 ## Requirements ##

 1. The sensor must be able to store / periodically update a reference height
-1. The sensor must report relative height in meters with repect to the reference
+1. The sensor must report relative height in meters with respect to the reference
 1. The sensor must report absolute vertical velocity in meters per second
 1. The sensor must support separate noise streams for the position and velocity